-What do the messaging bridge monitoring states indicate on the Monitor Messaging Bridge console page?
+5.8 What do the messaging bridge monitoring states indicate on the Monitor Messaging Bridge console page?

-When monitoring a messaging bridge's state, use the following table to determine a course of action, if necessary.
-For more information, see "Manage a Messaging Bridge Instance" on page 2-7.
+When monitoring a messaging bridge's state, use Table 5-1 to determine a course of action, if necessary.
+For more information, see Section 2.3.2, "Manage a Messaging Bridge Instance".